Danielle Henderson: College

 A return trip to the Women's College World Series ended by shutout as the Minutewomen lost their second game to Oklahoma State Cowgirls and would be Henderson's last appearance in the series.

 In her senior season of 1999, Henderson posted six no-hitters (another top-five tying NCAA season record), two perfect games and repeated all-season honors, including a First Team All-American highlight and her third straight Atlantic 10 Pitcher of The Year and pitching Triple Crown.
 Henderson won 30 games, struck out a then school and conference record (total led the nation) and tied the best season ERA mark at UMass.
 She had a career best WHIP and her strikeout ratio of 13.9, set a new NCAA season mark that is now 6th all-time.
 Her 105 scoreless innings streak from March 16 − May 2, 1999 remains the NCAA record.

 Henderson closed her career at UMass with the best strikeouts, ERA, shutouts, wins, WHIP, innings pitched, strikeout ratio, perfect games and no-hitter numbers, of which she still owns the ERA, WHIP, perfect games and shutout crowns.
 She holds the same career records for the Atlantic 10.
 Finally, in the NCAA Henderson is tied 6th in no-hitters (14) and 5th in perfect games (3) all-time for a career.

 In May 1999, Henderson was awarded the Honda Sports Award as the best softball player in the country.

 After her playing career, Henderson served as a private pitching instructor and was an assistant coach with Ohio State and Stanford.
-She rejoined her alma mater UMass as associate head coach for the 2014 season and has been head coach at UMass Lowell since 2015.
+She rejoined her alma mater UMass as associate head coach for the 2014 season and was head coach at UMass Lowell from 2015 to 2021.